 In reality, lightning travels extremely fast (about 92,000 miles per second, or 148,000 kilometers per second) so dodging or blocking Misaka's attacks should probably be out of the question.
 That's just the first one.
 This series isn't about the clash of Magic and Science, but the clash of Magic and Techno Babble.
 Given it opens with acknowledged psychic powers, you should really expect that sort of thing.

 This is actually touched upon however briefly in the Accelerator vs. Touma rematch.
 According to the former, the latter is able to block the blasts because he can subconsciously sense the minor changes in the AIM field, as well as in the magnetic field, and react accordingly.

 Perhaps unintentionally handwaved in-universe when an actual explanation for how the esper powers work is provided.
-Basically Esper's are artificially created minor reality warpers.
-Their powers work by them rejecting reality as it applies to them and replacing it with one wherein their powers work.
-So any discrepencies on how the powers disagree with physics can just be attributed to their "personal realities" having flat out different rules than the one we know.
+Essentially, Espers are artificially created minor reality warpers.
+They reject reality as it applies to them and replace it with one wherein their powers work.
+So any discrepancies on how the powers disagree with physics can just be attributed to their "personal realities" having flat-out different rules than the one we know.
 Leads to some Fridge Logic moments where one wonders what would happen if they tried to change their personal realities to something else.

 Endymion actually had the ground part and space port constructed roughly at the same time, the main wire of the elevator being connected to the ground portion from the space port.
 The exterior of the elevator was created in record time by making the building blocks of the tower individual moving robots who could crawl up the wire to get to their positions, building the elevator from top to bottom.
 Uiharu also admits the elevator would have been easier to build in the equator but the construction of Endymion was also meant as a show of force by Academy City.